Graduate Fellows

 Sarah Roth

-Sarah Roth is a PhD student in Anthropology and trainee in genetic counseling at Johns Hopkins University.
-Her work bridges the social sciences and humanities, exploring the experiences of families and providers navigating shifting ethical and technological terrains in cancer care.
-She is currently a predoctoral fellow at NIH.
-Also a writer, Sarah is a […]
+Sarah Roth is a genetic counselor and PhD candidate in the Department of Anthropology.
+Her work bridges the social sciences and humanities, exploring the experiences of patients, communities, and providers navigating shifting ethical, social, and technological terrains in cancer care and genomic medicine.
+Sarah was recently a predoctoral fellow in Bioethics at the National Institutes […]

 Kat Haklin